-- 8.510.15.A.
-If a Client chooses to use an alternate care option or is terminated involuntarily, the Client will be terminated from CDASS when the Case Manager has secured an adequate alternative to CDASS in the community. - 8.510.15.B.
-In the event of discontinuation of or termination from CDASS, the Case Manager shall: - Complete the Notice Services Status (LTC-803) and provide the Client or AR with the reasons for termination, information about the Client's rights to fair hearing, and appeal procedures.
-Once notice has been given for termination, the Client or AR may contact the Case Manager for assistance in obtaining other home care services or additional benefits, if needed. - 2.
+- 8.510.14.A.
+If a client chooses to use an alternate care option or is terminated involuntarily, the client will be terminated from CDASS when the Case Manager has secured an adequate alternative to CDASS in the community. - 8.510.14.B.
+In the event of discontinuation of or termination from CDASS, the Case Manager shall: - 1.
+Complete the Notice Services Status (LTC-803) and provide the client or AR with the reasons for termination, information about the client's rights to fair hearing, and appeal procedures.
+Once notice has been given for termination, the client or AR may contact the Case Manager for assistance in obtaining other home care services or additional benefits, if needed. - 2.
 The Case Manager has thirty (30) calendar days prior to the date of termination to discontinue CDASS and begin alternate care services.
-Exceptions may be made to increase or decrease the thirty (30) day advance notice requirement when the Department has documented that there is danger to the Client.
-The Case Manager shall notify the FMS vendor of the date on which the Client is being terminated from CDASS. - 8.510.15.C.
-Clients who are involuntarily terminated pursuant to 8.510.14.A 2., 8.510.14.A.4., 8.510.14.A.5, 8.510.14.A.6., and 8.510.14.A.7. may not be re-enrolled in CDASS as a service delivery option. - 8.510.15.D.
+Exceptions may be made to increase or decrease the thirty (30) day advance notice requirement when the Department has documented that there is danger to the client.
+The Case Manager shall notify the FMS vendor of the date on which the client is being terminated from CDASS. - 8.510.14.C.
+Clients who are involuntarily terminated pursuant to 8.510.14.A 2., 8.510.14.A.4., 8.510.14.A.5, 8.510.14.A.6., and 8.510.14.A.7. may not be re-enrolled in CDASS as a service delivery option.

+- 8.510.14.D.
 Clients who are involuntary terminated pursuant to 8.510.14.A.1. are eligible for enrollment in CDASS with the appointment of an AR or eligibility documentation as defined at 8.510.2.A.5.
-The Client or AR must have successfully completed CDASS training prior to enrollment in CDASS.
+The client or AR must have successfully completed CDASS training prior to enrollment in CDASS. - 8.510.14.E.

-- 8.510.15.E.
 Clients who are involuntary terminated pursuant to 8.510.14.A.3 are eligible for enrollment in CDASS with the appointment of an AR.
-The Client must meet all CDASS eligibility requirements with the AR completing CDASS training prior to enrollment in CDASS. - 8.510.15.F.
-Clients who are involuntarily terminated pursuant to 8.510.14.A.8 are eligible for enrollment in CDASS 365 days from the date of termination.
-The Client must meet all eligibility requirements and complete CDASS training prior to enrollment in CDASS.
+The client must meet all CDASS eligibility requirements with the AR completing CDASS training prior to enrollment in CDASS.